alkashef/flower-classification/README.md

 ## Project Setup

 `main.ipynb` contains the project code and documentation.
-The notebook is designed to run in any of the following setups by setting the value of a single variable (`colab`):
+The notebook is designed to run in any of the following setups by setting the value of a single variable (`colab`).
+In either case, the dataset is downloaded from AWS and un-zipped.

+**Local Machine Setup**

-1. Fork and clone the repo to a machine which has `Anaconda` and `PyTorch` and run it.
+Fork and clone the repo to a machine which has `Anaconda` and `PyTorch` and run it.

    - Set `colab = False`

+**Google Colabs Setup**

-2. Open it from [Google Colabs](https://colab.research.google.com) and run it there.
+Open it from [Google Colabs](https://colab.research.google.com) and run it there.

    - On Colabs: *File > Open notebook... > GITHUB*
    - In the notebook: `colab = True`
    - The notebook can be modified in Colabs editor and checked-into Github automatically: *File > Save a copy to Github...*

 ## References